Table of Contents

 Learning Goals

-The aim of this course is to enable students to solve various sorts of problems by writing programs that emphasize some of the big ideas listed above (namely, abstraction, modularity, strategies, and models).
-This course happens to use the Python programming language to explore these ideas.
-Although students will learn a lot about Python along the way, our focus is on the big ideas.
-Students will really be learning and practicing techniques for solving problems — techniques that apply to any programming language, and, indeed, to any discipline.
+The aim of this course is to enable students to solve various problems by writing programs utilizing foundational computer science concepts listed above (namely, abstraction, modularity, strategies, and models).
+Students will use Python to explore these ideas, but will be learning and practicing techniques for solving problems that apply to any programming language and many disciplines.

 Students who complete this course should be able to: